Skip to main content

 Tools

 The vertical toolbar lives on the right edge of the modal.
-Click an icon to switch tools.
+Click an icon to switch tools, or press the tool’s hotkey.
+Hotkeys work whenever the annotator is open and you’re not typing in a text label.

-PenFreehand strokes powered by perfect-freehand for natural, pressure-aware lines.
+PenDFreehand strokes (Draw) powered by perfect-freehand for natural, pressure-aware lines.
+Hold Shift while drawing to constrain the stroke to a straight line.

-PanClick and drag to reposition the image.
-You can also hold Space or Shift while using any other tool.
+PanPClick and drag to reposition the image.
+You can also hold Space while using any other tool, or Shift with any tool except the Pen.

-RectangleDrag to draw a bounding box.
+RectangleSDrag to draw a bounding box (Square).
 Toggle the fill handle to switch between outline and filled.

-EllipseDrag to draw an oval — useful for circling specific regions.
+EllipseCDrag to draw an oval (Circle) - useful for circling specific regions.

-UndoRemoves the last stroke or shape.
+UndoRemoves the last stroke, shape, or text label.
 Walks a unified history so it works regardless of which tool created the item.

 ClearWipes every stroke and shape.
 Inline confirmation prompt so you don’t lose work by accident.